-As above we follow the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex C of KCSIE (revised September 2021) which outlines the key responsibilities of the DSL and DDSL.

-11.3 Local Governing Body including the role of the Safeguarding Local Governor
+11.3 Governing Body including the role of the Safeguarding Governor

-The roles and responsibilities of the Local Governing Body are outlined in Part 2 of KCSIE (revised September 2020).
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2021).
 In addition, we have outlined these responsibilities in Appendix D.